 Travatan Z Side Effects

-Note: This document contains side effect information about travoprost ophthalmic.
-Some of the dosage forms listed on this page may not apply to the brand name Travatan Z.
+Note: This page contains side effects data for the generic drug travoprost ophthalmic.
+It is possible that some of the dosage forms included below may not apply to the brand name Travatan Z.

 For the Consumer

 As well as its needed effects, travoprost ophthalmic (the active ingredient contained in Travatan Z) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking travoprost ophthalmic, check with your doctor immediately:More common

 - itching eye

 - eye color changes

 - redness, pain, or swelling of the eye, eyelid, or inner lining of the eyelid